pmehra7/dseGraphFrameLoad/README.md

     ).withColumn("~label", lit("offer"))
 ```

-Here we created a DataSet for the **offer vertex** with the label ~offer.
+Here we created a data frame for the **offer vertex** with the label `~offer`.
 Notice how this matches what is defined in your schema:

 <p align="center">
     <img src="https://image.ibb.co/cjEq77/label_description.png" alt="image" width="40%">